ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ```
 The above `getName` invocation is effectively a **native function-pointer hop**, since all types are known at compile time.

 If the concrete type `Person` is not accessible at the call site, its member functions can still be invoked by erasing the target type and using `rtl::RObject` instead.
-The previously constructed instance (`robj`) is passed as the target –
+The previously constructed instance (`robj`) is passed as the target:
 ```c++
 rtl::method<rtl::RObject, std::string()> getName = oGetName->targetT().argsT()
                                                            .returnT<std::string>();